Abiel136/ObjectDetection/README.md

 # ObjectDetection

-A code for object detection using the TensorFlow Object Detection API.
+A python script for object detection using the TensorFlow Object Detection API.

 Was part of my research into Convolutional Neural Networks